Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

-Have you ever witnessed someone suddenly collapse or experience uncontrolled shaking?
+Have you ever seen someone suddenly collapse or experience uncontrolled shaking?
 These alarming symptoms can be signs of fainting (passing out) or seizures, two distinct medical events that often cause confusion.
 Understanding the difference between fainting and seizures is crucial for providing appropriate help and recognising when medical attention is necessary.
 This knowledge can significantly affect how quickly and effectively a person receives care during these frightening moments.

 Fainting and seizures are two distinct medical events that can cause a loss of consciousness.
 Despite this shared characteristic, they have different causes and symptoms.
-Understanding the difference between fainting and seizures is crucial for providing appropriate care and recognising when medical attention is necessary.
+Understanding the difference between fainting and seizures is essential for providing appropriate care and recognising when medical attention is necessary.

-The most common symptoms of syncope include:
+The most common symptoms of syncope are:

 Seizures can manifest in many ways but often include convulsions, repetitive movements, jerks, and twitches.
 People experiencing a seizure may also shout out.
-In contrast, the defining symptom of fainting is losing consciousness.
-However, fainting can sometimes be mistaken for a seizure, especially if the person experiences jerking movements or twitching as they lose consciousness.
+On the other hand, the defining symptom of fainting is losing consciousness.

 Seizures typically last up to a few minutes, and the person may be confused or disoriented afterwards.
 Fainting episodes are usually shorter, lasting only a few seconds, and the person usually recovers quickly and feels well afterwards.